Farnaz4/computerNetworkAssignments/README.md

 # computerNetworkAssignments
-This repo contains my assignments of cse421 bracu.
+This repo contains my assignments of cse421 of BRAC University.